 Puffy packable jacket

 There are a lot of rain jacket choices out there for kids- just make sure to bring one along!
 The more thin and packable, the better.
-Do not get a rain jacket that also has warm layers- you can add these in if needed.
+Do not get a rain jacket that also has warm layers built into them- you can add these in if needed.
 Many times we needed rain jackets in warm weather and would have been sweltering if there was added warmth.

 Optional, because we only brought quick-drying pants anyway, but they came in really handy when we were out in torrential rains.
 We didn’t have them for the adults, but I thought it was important for kids to stay dry.